simuxakadiscgolfgod/Space-Weather/README.md

 C. NOAA Radio Blackout Activity and Forecast

-Radio blackouts reaching the R1 levels were observed over the past 24 hours.
-The largest was at Jan 21 2025 1039 UTC.
+No radio blackouts were observed over the past 24 hours.

-Radio Blackout Forecast for Jan 22-Jan 24 2025
+Radio Blackout Forecast for Jan 24-Jan 26 2025

-              Jan 22        Jan 23        Jan 24
+              Jan 24        Jan 25        Jan 26
-R1-R2           60%           60%           60%
+R1-R2           55%           55%           55%
-R3 or greater   15%           15%           15%
+R3 or greater   10%           10%           10%

-Rationale: R1-R2 (Minor-Moderate) radio blackout events are likely, with a slight chance for R3 (Strong) events, over 22-24 Jan due to the flare potential of multiple regions on the visible disk.
+Rationale: R1-R2 (Minor-Moderate) radio blackout events are likely, with slight chance for R2 (Strong) events, over 23-25 Jan due to the flare potential of multiple regions on the visible disk.

 ```